Cuisine of Odisha: Ingredients and seasoning

 Pancha phutana is a blend of five spices that is widely used in Odia cuisine.
-It contains mustard, cumin, fenugreek, aniseed and kalonji(onion seeds).
-Garlic, onion and ginger are used in most of the food.
-Turmeric and jaggery are used regularly.
+It contains mustard, cumin, fenugreek, aniseed and kalonji (onion seeds).
+Garlic, onion, ginger,turmeric and jaggery are other commonly used ingredients in most of the dishes.

 Local variation

-The food in the region around Puri-Cuttack is greatly influenced by the Jagannath Temple.
+The food in the region around Puri and Cuttack is greatly influenced by the Jagannath Temple.
 On the other hand, kalonji and mustard paste are used mostly in every part of the state.
-In the region closer to Andhra Pradesh, curry tree leaves and tamarind are used more.
-The Brahmapur region has influences of South Indian cuisine.
+In the regions closer to Andhra Pradesh, like Brahmapur, due to the influence of South Indian cuisine, curry leaves and tamarind are used more.